Share

 Key Features:

-• 19 levels with unique soundtracks and increasing difficulty (Easy to Demon).
+• There are 19 levels of increasing difficulty and a variety of music (Easy to Demon).

-• Simple one-touch controls: tap to jump or hold to fly.
+• Simple one-touch controls: tap to jump or hold to soar.

 • Practice Mode for learning levels with checkpoints.